arkatebi/genomewide-nucleosome-mapping/README.md

 This is used as a measure to compare the nucleosome positions in two different nucleosome fragment datasets.
-This measure is similar to DAC, however the distances are calculated between the start location of each nucleosome in one dataset and all of the start locations of nucleosome in the other dataset.
+This measure is similar to DAC, however the distances are calculated between the start location of each nucleosome in one dataset and all of the start locations of nucleosomes in the other dataset.

 Please, see the References for further datails of these definitions.